 note: link to google maps; see http://www.britishmuseum.org/visiting/gettinghere.aspx

 If you have to wait awhile for the next tour begin or have some time to spend after a tour, then visit some other beautiful places in Haarlem.
+The Corrie ten Boom Museum is one block from the Grote Markt.
 The Grote Markt (Market Square) is famous for its Town Hall, the Fish Hall an the impressive St Bavo, the Dutch Reform church where the Ten Boom Family often attended.
-In one of her diaries, Corrie writes that as a child she used to play in this church.
-Inside St. Bavo, you can see and hear the church's famous organ that has been played by Mozart and Handel.
+When Corrie was a child, her uncle was the caretaker of the St. Bavo.
+Corrie wrote in one of her books, that she and her cousin enjoyed playing in the church when there were no services.
+Inside St. Bavo, you can see the church's famous organ that has been played by Mozart and Handel.

 In a 10-minute walk from the Corrie ten Boom Museum you can finds the Teylers Museum.
 It is the oldest museum in the Netherlands, dedicated to art and science.
 The Frans Hals Museum is also nearby and has a fine collection of paintings by the old masters, including Frans Hals himself.
 In addition, tours can be taken of Haarlem's hofjes (almshouses), which are small connected houses, built around a peaceful garden courtyard.